C. Christine Fair: Personal controversies

 In January 2017, Fair was involved in a Twitter dispute with Asra Q. Nomani.
 In response to Nomani's tweet that as a Muslim, she voted for President Trump, Fair tweeted that she had "written [Nomani] off as a human being" and that Nomani had "pimped herself out to all media outlets."
 Nomani responded by filing a complaint with Georgetown University, Fair's employer, alleging discrimination and harassment.

 In May 2017, Fair began an altercation with white nationalist Richard B. Spencer at a gym in Alexandria, Virginia.
-While the two were working out, Fair approached Spencer and accused him of being a Nazi, along with a number of other accusations, leading a third gym patron to intervene on behalf of him.
+While the two were working out, Fair approached Spencer and accused him of being a Nazi, along with a number of other accusations, leading a third gym patron to intervene on his behalf while "apparently unaware of who he was".
 This incident resulted in Spencer's membership being terminated by the manager of the gym.

 In January 2018, Fair was involved in an incident at Frankfurt Airport in Germany.
 When her bag was flagged for possibly containing explosives, it was searched and German Federal Police instructed Fair that she would have to dispose of a liquid deodorant or transfer it to her checked bag.
 German police stated that Fair was uncooperative, that she accused them of sexism and of being Nazis and thugs, and directed expletives at them.
 Fair was charged with slander under Germany's defamation law.
 She subsequently published an article on HuffPost partially rejecting the police account of the incident.

 In the midst of the Brett Kavanaugh Supreme Court nomination hearings in September 2018, Fair tweeted that Republican members of the Senate Judiciary Committee were "entitled white men justifying a serial rapists' arrogated entitlement" and that they "deserve miserable deaths while feminists laugh as they take their last gasps."
 She made additional comments expressing support for post-mortem castration and corpse desecration of the senators.
 At least one student expressed the fear that Fair's comments would cause students who hold opposing views to feel threatened.
 Georgetown University responded by saying that her expressions did not violate the university's policies.
 The university later responded by moving up her scheduled international research leave.

 Fair has accused the historian Dipesh Chakrabarty of sexual harassment.
+Following a legal defamation suit, Fair issued a public apology for several allegations against Chakrabarty and his wife.

-Fair also charged historian Rochona Majumder for sexual exploitation and plagiarism.
-Upon being sued and subsequent defeat in the lawsuit; Fair issued an unconditional public apology for the vilification and retracted her malafide statements issued in this regard.
+Fair also charged historian Rochona Majumdar for sexual exploitation and plagiarism.
+Upon being sued and subsequent defeat in the lawsuit, Fair issued an unconditional public apology for the vilification and retracted her statements.